Budibase/website/content/blog/ai-agents/open-source-ai-agent-platforms.md

 Next up, we have CrewAI.
 This is another highly popular open-source AI agent platform, but compared to LangChain it takes a slightly different approach.
 That is, it focuses on providing code-based and visual experiences for building and managing multiple agents.
 ![CrewAI](https://res.cloudinary.com/daog6scxm/image/upload/v1745414282/cms/ai-agents/open-source-ai-agents/CrewAI_lnzolc.webp "CrewAI")

+(CrewAI Website)

 #### Pros

-Compared to LangChain and similar platforms, one selling point of CrewAI is that it offers tools such as CrewAI studio, which make it more feasible for non-technical colleagues to create working agentic systems, using no-code development and templates.
+One selling point of CrewAI is that it offers tools such as CrewAI studio, which make it more feasible for non-technical colleagues to create working agentic systems, using no-code development and templates.

 On top of this, it’s a highly effective platform for creating solutions comprising multiple task-specific agents working together in `crews`.
 We can assign each agent its own role and responsibilities, making it easier to create coherent, predictable systems.